In New Zealand, We Swing It!

-In Hawaii, we eat the “POI”.
+In Hawaiʻi, we eat the “POI”.
 In New Zealand, they swing it!
-“POI” is the Maori word for “ball” on a cord.
-Many years ago the indigenous Maori people of New Zealand used it to increase their flexibility and strength in their hands and arms as well as improving coordination.
-Today, the women dancers perform the Maori poi, a dance performed with balls attached to flax strings, swung rhythmically.
-Men used it for strength and coordination.
-Yes, the poi was also used as a weapon during a battle.
+“POI” is the Māori word for “ball” on a cord.
+Many years ago, the indigenous Māori people of New Zealand used it to increase their flexibility and strength in their hands and arms, as well as improve coordination.

 I love the grace of the long poi and the rhythmic beats of the short poi.
 But nothing beats the fire poi balls.
 They light up beautifully with a variety of geometric patterns.